Ks89/ngx-drag-n-drop/README.md

 ## :boom: Features :boom:
 - Angular Module to import this library
-- works with both JIT and AOT compilers
 - supports all **recommended Angular Compiler Options**
-- compliant to Angular Package Format v10 specifications
+- compliant to Angular Package Format v12 specifications
 - **use [Semantic versioning 2.0.0](http://semver.org/)** also known as 'semver'
 - official example with `angular-cli`